 Does anyone really know how to eat a taco?Justin’s grandmother when his aunt suggested a taco bar for the baby shower they had for us when I was pregnant with Tyler

 When we heard that story, we were all laughing.
-His dad said they had tacos all the time growing up, and she must have meant she wasn’t sure about a taco bar and what that means and if people would want to have to put their own food together.
+His dad said they had tacos all the time growing up.
+She must have meant she wasn’t sure about a taco bar and what that means and if people would want to have to put their own food together.
 But now, anytime we have tacos we have a laugh thinking about Grandma Lynch.

 Step by Step